-The Wieliczka Salt Mine is located a 30-minute drive outside of Krakow and is one of the biggest attractions in southern Poland.
+The Wieliczka Salt Mine is located a 30-minute drive outside of Krakow and is one of the biggest attractions in the Malopolska region of Poland.

 The Wieliczka Salt Mine operated as an active mine for over 700 years and contributed to the wealth and prosperity of Krakow, but now this salt mine is only used as a tourist attraction and quite the popular one.